Carel

 What role does vintage play in your personal wardrobe?

-How do you make your teams aware of the environmental issues involved in fashion?
+How do you raise awareness among your teams about the environmental issues in fashion?

-What are your CSR objectives for 2024?
+What are your objectives for 2024 regarding your CSR commitments?

-Frédérique : We created the Carel Cares label to make our actions more easily identifiable.
-There are 3 key areas for more sustainable shoes: made in France, upcycling and alternative materials.
-Since its inception, Carel has been developing long-term partnerships with small-scale workshops in Europe, mainly in Italy.
-But we are also keen to promote French know-how, by developing partnerships with living heritage companies for very specific products such as espadrilles.
-For 3 seasons now, we've been designing a line of espadrilles every summer in collaboration with a traditional workshop in the Basque country.
-We are also incorporating more and more recycled materials into our collections in order to limit the use and waste of resources.
-We recover production scraps and other forgotten premium quality skins to give them a second life, creating exclusive series in very limited quantities.
-We also work in partnership with Parisian showrooms such as Adapta, to source stocks of dormant leathers from major houses that are destined for destruction.
-We are also testing alternative materials to traditional leathers with our workshops.
-We have created a whole line of shoes using Uppeal, a material made from apple skin from the food industry.
-After various tests, this material has proved its worth, enabling us to offer iconic shoes reinvented for customers looking for vegan materials.
+Frederique : We actually created the Carel Cares label in 2020 to make our actions more easily identifiable.
+There are three essential axes for more sustainable shoes: made in France, upcycling, and alternative materials.
+Since its inception, Carel has developed long-term partnerships with small-scale workshops in Europe, mainly in Italy.
+This proximity to the workshops guarantees us excellent traceability.
+But we are also committed to highlighting French know-how by developing partnerships with living heritage companies for very specific products such as espadrilles.
+For three seasons now, we have designed a line of espadrilles every summer in collaboration with a traditional workshop in the Basque Country.
+We are also increasingly integrating recycled materials into our collections to limit the use and waste of resources.
+We recover leftover production and other forgotten premium-quality leathers to give them a second life, thus creating exclusive series in very limited quantities.
+We also partner with Parisian showrooms such as Adapta, to source stocks of dormant leathers from major brands that are destined for destruction.
+We also test alternative materials to traditional leathers with our workshops.
+We have designed a whole line of shoes created from Uppeal, which is a material made from apple skin from the food industry.
+After various tests, this material has proven itself and allows us to offer reinvented icons for customers looking for vegan materials.
+We carefully select the leathers we use, we favor tanneries